Michael-Philipe/Michael-Philipe/README.md

 ### Hi!
-My name is Michael and my goal is to be a good developer, work with a great team, help my family and travel a lot
+My name is Michael and my goal is to be a good developer, work with a great team and learn new things everyday.
 <div>
   <a href="https://github.com/Michael-Philipe">
   <img align="center" height="150em" src="https://github-readme-stats.vercel.app/api?username=Michael-Philipe&show_icons=true&theme=radical&include_all_commits=true&count_private=true&title_color=08B8DC&text_color=C8DEE4&bg_color=1A1A1A">